TaxFoundation/excel-training/excel-training.md

 ![VLOOKUP Demonstration](/images/vlookup-demo.gif)

-## Using IF Statements to Conditionally Generate Data
+## Using IF, IFS, and Conditionals to Generate Data

 Using a formula like `IF` lets you introduce conditional logic into your data.
 Let's see an example: